ShyamkrishnanNair/e-commerce-react/README.md

 # E-Commerce App using React.js
-This project features product showcasing, shopping cart administration, and secure payment processing, all powered by a backend supported by Strapi.
+This React project features product showcasing, shopping cart administration, and secure payment processing, all powered by a backend supported by Strapi.

 ## Academic Context